What You Can Do for Habitat

 Healthy habitat—like wetlands, rivers, and coral reefs—provides important areas for fish to eat and reproduce.
 But habitat has been destroyed by coastal development, pollution, extreme weather, and other factors, leading to reduced fish populations.
-We conserve habitat to boost fish populations and recover threatened and endangered species.
+We conserve habitat to boost fish populations, recover threatened and endangered species, and support resilient coastal communities.

 Wetlands absorb floodwaters by acting as a natural sponge.
 Wetlands can lower overall flood heights, protecting people, property, infrastructure, and agriculture from devastating flood damages.